Counter-jihad in France

-The counter-jihad movement in France consists of various organisations and individuals such as Riposte Laïque and Résistance Républicaine, led by Pierre Cassen and Christine Tasin respectively, Observatoire de l'Islamisation, and other groups such as those founded by Alain Wagner.
+The counter-jihad movement in France consists of various organisations and individuals such as Riposte Laïque and Republican Resistance, led by Pierre Cassen and Christine Tasin respectively, Observatory on Islamisation, and other groups such as those founded by Alain Wagner.
 The movement has cooperated with the Bloc Identitaire, Daniel Pipes and the Middle East Forum, Stop Islamisation of Europe, and has organised events such as the "Apéro Géant: saucisson et pinard", a happy hour gathering of wine and deli meat cold cuts whose ingredients include pork.

 Riposte Laïque

-Riposte Laïque ("Secular Retaliation" or "Secular Counter-attack ") was founded by Pierre Cassen (born 1953) in 2007.
-Cassen describes himself as an old Trotskyist, and his aim was to create a new web-based journal as a forum for the defence of secularism, particularly against the threat from Islam.
-Although Cassen still identifies as a leftist and says the journal has a staff from a variety of political backgrounds, it is often portrayed as far-right.
+Riposte Laïque ("Secular Retaliation") was founded by Pierre Cassen in 2007.
+Cassen has said his aim was to create a new web-based journal as a forum for the defence of secularism, particularly against the threat from Islam.
+Although the journal has a staff from a variety of political backgrounds, it is often portrayed as far-right.
+In 2023, the Global Project Against Hate and Extremism (GPAHE) released a report in which it classified Riposte Laïque as an "anti-muslim" and "conspiracy" group.
 It is very active publishing articles, videos on YouTube, and has a strong presence on social media.
 The group has faced an "overwhelming" number of lawsuits.

-Résistance Républicaine
+The group's most important event was the "Conference Against the Islamisation of our Countries" in 2010, which featured 24 international speakers, including Oskar Freysinger, Pascal Hilout, René Marchand, Tommy Robinson, Carl Pincemin, Christian Vanneste, Timo Vermeulen and Anne Zelensky.